pelednoam/mmvt/README.md

 * Select objects (electrodes / sensors / cortical lables) using the right mouse button.
 To select cortical labels you need to change first the view to "ROIs" in the Appearence panel.
 * Zoom in/out using the mouse scrolling.

-Few of the features can be seen [here](https://dl.dropboxusercontent.com/s/rvoc94xrrdg7858/MMVT_demo.gif?dl=0)
+The features can be seen [here](https://dl.dropboxusercontent.com/s/rvoc94xrrdg7858/MMVT_demo.gif?dl=0)

 ## Preprocessing
 The preprocessing tutorial can be found in the [wiki](https://github.com/pelednoam/mmvt/wiki/Preprocessing).